mabokhamis/submodular-width/README.md

-# submodular-width
-Tools to compute the _submodular width_.
-See [this paper](https://www.cs.bme.hu/~dmarx/papers/marx-csp-jacm.pdf) and [this](https://arxiv.org/abs/1612.02503).
+This repository is a fork of [https://github.com/mabokhamis/submodular-width](https://github.com/mabokhamis/submodular-width).
+The previous repository contains code for computing classical width measures like fractional hypertree width and submodular width.
+This repository adds additional measures that adapt to asymptotic space constraints.

 # Usage

-The easiest way to use this script is to call the test_graph script with:
+To reproduce the results from the paper, you need to install the julia programming language.
+Then, you can simply run :
 ```
-julia --project=. --threads 12 test_graph.jl
+julia --project=. --threads 12 figure_examples.jl
 ```
-You can modify the test_graph script to try out different query graphs.
+To try out different query graphs, you can modify the hypergraphs defined in this script.